 - 1. Students in Grade 11 or 12 may apply - 2.
-Students may apply they use an existing study block as a Teacher's Assistant class.
+Students may apply to use an existing study block as a Teacher's Assistant class.
 In this case, class time may be counted towards a student's volunteer hours. - 3.
 Grade 11 students who do not have a study block may apply for the program.
 Applicants must be enrolled in the courses required for successful graduation, and have the approval of a university guidance counsellor, and their parents. - 4.
 Grade 12 students who do not have an extraordinary study block may apply for the program.
 Applicants must be enrolled in the courses required for successful graduation, and have the approval of a university guidance counsellor, and their parents. - 5.
-Students who wish to enroll in the program must be enrolled in a minimum of 6 face to face courses. - 6.
+Students who wish to enrol in the program must be enrolled in a minimum of 6 face to face courses. - 6.
 Teacher assistants must attend all scheduled classes in a punctual and reliable manner.
 During class time, assistants must serve as positive role models for the school.
 As such, their dress, decorum and interactions with students must reflect school policies, guidelines and philosophy. - 7.
 Teacher's assistants must treat all student results, actions and behaviours in strict confidence.
 Assistants must agree to respect the privacy of all students in the classes in which they participate.

-- 8. Students who successfully complete this program will be recognized with a certificate of completion, and will be recognized formally. - 9.
-Students who fail to comply with these guidelines will lose their privilege to participate in the program and will be enrolled in another academic course.
+8. Students who successfully complete this program will be recognized with а certificate of completio n, and d will be recog nized form nally.

+9. Students who fail to comply with these guidelines will lose their privilege to participate in the program and will be enrolled in another academic course.